eNewsletter from Wisdom of the Elders

 I hope everyone is well and looking forward to a beautiful spring.

 Next, we would like to welcome back Marissa Sprang, who is our Coordinator for Wisdom Workforce Development Rural Agricultural Business Incubator (aka WABI) in Marion County, Oregon.
-This new adventure is Wisdom’s Micro-Business enterprise that will offer training and opportunities for families and/or individuals to grow their own Indigenous First Foods business.
+This new adventure is Wisdom’s Micro-Business enterprise that will offer families and/or individuals training and opportunities to grow their own Indigenous First Foods business.

 Prosper Portland Film Grant, Collins Foundation, Meyer Memorial Trust, OregonMade-Creative Foundation, Prosper Portland and the City of Portland Media Grant, Running Strong For American Indian Youth- Dream Starter, National Endowment of the Arts, National Endowment for Humanities, USDA, Oregon Community Foundation, Social Justice Fund, Oregon Cultural Trust, Oregon Arts Commission, NoVo Foundation, Metro, EMSWCD, Eco-Trust, and The James F. and Marion L. Miller Foundation.